The Student Financial Aid Office is here to help you through the financial aid

 To apply for federal and state financial aid, you'll need to complete the Free Application for Federal Student Aid (FAFSA).
 The school code for Bay Mills Community College is 030666.

-You should start by applying for a PIN through the U.S. Department of Education.
+You should start by applying for a FSA ID (a username and password) through the U.S. Department of Education.
 Then you’ll need to gather the documents needed to complete your FAFSA.
 Typically, these documents include your social security number, alien registration number (if you are not a U.S. citizen), your most recent federal income tax returns, W-2’s, and other records of money earned, bank statements and records of investments (if applicable), and records of untaxed income (if applicable).
 If you are a dependent student, then you will also need most of the above information for your parents.

 When to Apply - Financial Aid Deadline